 Grab one of our watercraft and get on the lake.
 You get a different perspective on life in general silently relaxing in the middle of a lake.
 You’ll probably achieve a zen-like state when immersed in the striking beauty of colorful Maine fall foliage painted on the surrounding landscape.

-Wolf Cove Inn offers complimentary use of our two kayaks, two canoes and rowboat.
+Wolf Cove Inn offers complimentary use of our three kayaks and two canoes.
 So get out there and start your communion with nature.
 As a result, I can foresee your blood pressure dropping 20 points already.

-Finally, most of the area activities I previously wrote about are available during fall foliage season.
+Finally, most of the Tripp Lake area activities are available during fall foliage season.

 5 – Two Great Things That Go Great Together – Maine Fall Foliage And Gorgeous Sunsets

 Rather than any of that, you can just chill out here at the Wolf Cove Inn on Tripp Lake and enjoy the foliage.
-Pull up that Adirondack chair, grab a cheese and charcuterie platter, a bottle of wine and your significant other.
+Pull up that Adirondack chair, a bottle of wine and your significant other.
 We’ll even get the fire pit and s’mores ready for you.
+Click to learn more about foliage season in Poland Maine.

 Quietly experience the transition while the color migrates from the Maine fall foliage to the skyline as sundown progresses.
 Listen for the call of the loons.
 You can almost smell the campfires of the recently departed Tripp Lake campers.
 The colors then depart for the evening under a glistening black blanket dotted with stars.
 Soon, the brisk autumn evening air settles in.
 As a result, you’ll want to grab a blanket while marveling at all those stars under our light pollution free skies.